 In the Google world we now live in it’s perfectly possible to get free templates for contracts from the internet.
 But just because you can download something free doesn’t mean it’s a good idea to!

 If you download free templates you have no idea of the quality of them, how up to date they are or how relevant the terms are to your business meaning it’s very much a false economy.
 You will also have no come-back if there are any problems resulting from that contract.

-To be a really effective management tool you need a contract that is readily understood by both employer and employee, in user-friendly, easy-to-understand plain English, but also ensuring that you as the employer are legally well-protected.
+The biggest advantage of a bespoke contract drafted for your business by a professional is that it will contain exactly what your business needs, missing out things which aren’t needed, and putting in clauses or wording which will help you.
+To be a really effective management tool you need a contract that is readily understood by both employer and employee, in user-friendly, easy-to-understand plain English, but also ensures that you as the employer are legally well-protected.